 Credit: Trish Matheny

-The Rab Downpour is another outstanding option for comfort, with a soft, flexible fabric that feels good against the skin and moves with the body.
-It is packed with details to make it adjustable and easy to use.
-The Outdoor Research Aspire II also scored high for comfort, with its lightweight, flexible fabric, a fit that offers a full range of motion, and useful features that provide good adjustability.
+The Rab Downpour is another incredible option for comfort, with a soft, flexible fabric that feels good against the skin and moves with the body.
+It comes loaded with details to make it adjustable and easy to use.
+The Outdoor Research Aspire 3L also scored high in our tests for comfort, with its lightweight, flexible fabric, a fit that offers a full range of motion, and helpful attributes that offer good adjustability.
 Its thoughtful design made it one of the most easy-to-wear jackets.
-Similar to the Aspire II is Patagonia's Granite Crest, which combines a flexible fabric and a helmet-compatible two-way adjustable hood.
+Similar to the Aspire 3L is Patagonia's Granite Crest, which combines a flexible fabric and a helmet-compatible two-way adjustable hood.

-The Rab Downpour, OR Aspire II, and Patagonia Granite Crest are great options for comfort and mobility within a functional rain jacket design.
+The Rab Downpour, OR Aspire 3L, and Patagonia Granite Crest are great options for comfort and mobility within a functional rain jacket design.

 Everyday jackets like the Helly Hansen Moss and the SaphiRose Long Hooded are comfortable and stylish options, allowing easy layering and a full range of motion.
 We're more comfortable recommending the Moss over the SaphiRose, given the SaphiRose displayed little technical performance and minimal water resistance comparatively.

-The Helly Hansen Moss and Saphirose Long Hooded jackets are perfect for everyday use; however, the Moss actually protects you from the elements, whereas the Saphirose is lined and warmer but doesn't hold up well to extended periods of precipitation.
+The Helly Hansen Moss and SaphiRose jackets are perfect for everyday use; however, the Moss actually protects you from the elements, whereas the Saphirose is lined and warmer but doesn't hold up well to extended periods of precipitation.

 Weight

 When deciding whether to bring a rain jacket along on an outing or for a trip where the weather can be unpredictable, weight and packability can be crucial factors, especially if space or weight is limited.
 Although many manufacturers provide weight specifications, we personally weighed each model using our scale to obtain accurate measurements.
-It is worth mentioning that all the jackets in this review were small in size, and the weight may differ depending on the size of the garment you purchase.
+It is worth mentioning that all the jackets in this review were a size Small, and the weight may differ depending on the size of the garment you purchase.

-Furthermore, we packed each jacket into its pocket whenever this option existed.
+We packed each jacket into its pocket whenever this option existed.
 If not, we rolled it up tightly into its hood and then measured its final dimensions to see how small it could be packed down.
-We packed and unpacked jackets repeatedly, tossing them in daypacks, overnight packs, and our favorite luggage to discern which were simple to travel with and which ones we were excited to take along.
+We packed and unpacked jackets repeatedly, tossing them in daypacks, overnight packs, and our luggage to discern which were simple to travel with and which ones we'd rather leave behind.

 Many of the jackets tested pack into a hand or chest pocket.